programmfabrik/fylr-gitbook/for-users/protocols/oai/README.md

 The parameters are defined under [Protocol Requests and Responses](https://www.openarchives.org/OAI/openarchivesprotocol.html#ProtocolMessages).

-## Identify

-- `repositoryName`: Repository-Name, as configured in the Base Configuration
-- `baseURL`: `<external_url>/api/plugin/base/oai/oai` with `external_url` as the external Server URL, as configured in the Server YML: `server/external_url`
-- `adminEmail`: Administrator-E-Mail, as configured in the Base Configuration

 ## Repository

-The easydb provides the information configured in the base configuration tab "OAI/PMH" to identify the repository.
-The granularity offered is `"YYYY-MM-DDThh:mm:ssZ"` and the `deletedRecord` policy is set to `"no"`.

 The repository consists of all user objects that can be seen by the system user "OAI/PMH".
 That means, that the rights management settings allow to control which objects are offered via OAI/PMH.